TheSignPainter98/emblem/README.md

 ### Emblem Script

 Sometimes to can be convenient to affect the structure of the document in a small way without needing to write extension code.
-This can be achieved by using the scripting directives define in Emblem’s standard library, which create a small bash-like language.
+This can be achieved by using the scripting directives define in Emblem’s standard library, which create a small shell-like language.
 The scripting language contains a minimal set of directives to perform common programming language functionality.

 #### Variables